buildingblocs/2018/index.md

 ## Format

-Continuing the success of previous years, 2018 sees the expansion of Buildingblocs in various sectors!
-This year, Buildingblocs have extended its target audience to both A-level and O-level students, allowing for more diverse interactions.
-Pre-Events leading up to the official event will also be held to enhance students' learning (and increase chance of winnings ;)).
+Continuing the success of previous years, 2018 sees the expansion of BuildingBloCS in various sectors!
+This year, BuildingBloCS have extended its target audience to both the **A-level and O-level students**, allowing for more diverse interactions.
+Pre-Events leading up to the official event will also be held to better enhance students' learning, building them up for the final event. (and increase their  chances of winnings ;))

 ## Pre-Event

-Here is where the event lives!
-Workshop materials and potentially competition and lucky draw criteria is all here, so don’t miss out!
-Accompanying will be some fun facts and quizzes!
+Here is where the event lives! **Workshop materials, quizzes, fun facts and the lucky draw criterias** will all be hosted here.
+The Pre-event is definitely one not to be missed.
 [More&nbsp;details&nbsp;&raquo;]({{ site.baseurl }}/pre-event)

 ## Event

 The home.
-Where the heart of the event is; The fringe games, competition and prizes ceremony happens here, at NUS School of Computing!
-This year's Buildingblocs is also held in conjuction with "Python APAC 2018", making it a rare opportunity not to be missed.
+Where the heart of the event is; A line up of **fringe games, lightning talks and a final competition** are to be conducted on the 1-2 June at the NUS School of Computing!
+The event will close with a **Lucky Draw Segment** and a **Prize Ceremony** to end the event  with a bang.
+This year's BuildingBloCS will also be held in conjuction with "Python APAC 2018", making it a rare opportunity not to be missed.
 [More&nbsp;details&nbsp;&raquo;]({{ site.baseurl }}/event)

 ## Supported by